pschraut/UnityCommandLine/README.md

     Oddworm.Framework.CommandLine.Init(System.Environment.CommandLine);
 }
 ```
-While the above code does work in a build perfectly, it the editor on the other hand it only uses the commandline options that were passed to the Unity editor.
+While the above code does work in a build perfectly, but in the editor, it only uses the commandline options that were passed to the Unity editor.

 ## How to use it